AnnaReddybandi/covid-tracker-application-master/README.md

 Deployment & Service defined in deployment-service.yml

+Apply configuration:

 kubectl apply -f deployment-service.yml

-## Project Objective:
+6. Project Objective

-This project is a Covid Tracker application built using Spring Boot, and the main objective was to demonstrate an end-to-end DevOps automation workflow.
+This project demonstrates a full end-to-end DevOps workflow:

-I started with the application layer, where the backend is developed using Java and Spring Boot, and Maven is used as the build tool.

-Next, I containerized the application using Docker.
-The Dockerfile packages the Spring Boot JAR into a container so that the application runs consistently across all environments.

-For CI/CD, I created a Jenkins pipeline defined in the jenkinsfile.
-Whenever code is pushed to GitHub, Jenkins checks out the code, builds the application using Maven, creates a Docker image, and prepares it for deployment.
+Backend built using Java Spring Boot and Maven.

+Containerized the application using Docker for consistent environments.

+Automated CI/CD pipeline using Jenkins for code checkout, build, Docker image creation, and deployment readiness.

-For infrastructure, I used Terraform as Infrastructure as Code.
-The Terraform scripts define AWS resources such as VPC, security groups, key pairs, Jenkins installation, and an EKS cluster.
-This makes the infrastructure reusable, version-controlled, and production-ready.
+Provisioned cloud infrastructure using Terraform, including VPC, security groups, key pairs, Jenkins installation, and EKS cluster.

-For deployment and orchestration, I added Kubernetes configuration using a deployment and service YAML file.
-This enables container deployment, scaling, and service exposure, and the setup is ready for EKS deployment.
+Kubernetes deployment and service configuration to enable container deployment, scaling, and service exposure.

-Currently, AWS resources are not deployed due to account limitations, but the entire setup is cloud-ready and can be deployed with minimal changes.
+Note: AWS resources are not deployed due to account limitations, but the setup is production-ready and cloud-compatible.

-Overall, this project demonstrates real-world DevOps practices including CI/CD automation, containerization, infrastructure as code, and Kubernetes-ready deployment.
+Overall, this project demonstrates real-world DevOps practices: CI/CD automation, containerization, infrastructure as code, and Kubernetes-ready deployment.

+---

+This version is:

+- ✅ Logically ordered
+- ✅ Clean headings (Project → Tech → Data → Installation → Usage → DevOps workflow → Objective)
+- ✅ DevOps-focused, mentions Docker, Jenkins, Terraform, Kubernetes
+- ✅ Custom port 9088 is applied